16 Questions That Can Change Your Life

 “I am responsible for the way the world is.
 Because if I am not, then I will inevitably accuse and blame others, and I don’t want that.”

-In some inexplicable way, that sounded fully reasonable.
+In some inexplicable and visceral way, that actually sounded reasonable.
 Moreover, all of a sudden this thought experiment was seen from a different perspective.
-Because if I am completely responsible for all my dreams, thoughts, feelings, and deeds, that means inevitably that I have power over the kinds of dreams, thoughts, feelings, and deeds, that my organism does, or doesn’t, produce.
-As a perspective, a point of view through which we can experience life, it feels rather appealing.
+Because if I am completely responsible for all my dreams, thoughts, feelings, and actions, that means inevitably that I have power over the kinds of dreams, thoughts, feelings, and deeds, that my organism does, or doesn’t, produce.
+As a perspective through which we can experience life, that feels rather appealing.

 Then, recently, I read the following statement in The Art of Listening by psychologist and psychoanalyst Erich Fromm: